1988 Negev bus hijacking

-The Mothers' Bus attack refers to the 1988 hijacking of an Israeli civilian bus carrying workers to the Negev Nuclear Research Center.
+The Mothers' bus attack refers to the 1988 hijacking of an Israeli civilian bus carrying workers to the Negev Nuclear Research Center during the First Intifada.
 Three Arab militants took 11 passengers hostage and executed two passengers.
 The bus was then stormed by Yamam, Israel's elite counter-terrorism unit.
 In the 40-second takeover operation, all three hijackers were killed, along with one of the hostages.

 The incident was named the "mothers' bus attack" because many of the passengers were working mothers.

 The attack

 During the night of Monday, 7 March 1988, three armed members of the Palestine Liberation Organization infiltrated the border between Israel and Egypt near Ramat Nafha, a desert terrain west of Mitzpe Ramon.
 They were armed with AK-47 rifles, a Carl Gustav M/45 submachine gun and hand grenades.
 At around 6:30 am, they opened fire on a white Renault carrying four unarmed soldiers heading north to a physical training exercise.
 The soldiers fled on foot and the gunmen commandeered their car, and drove it north in the direction of Sde Boker, then west onto the highway connecting Beersheba with Dimona.

 As they drove westward, the soldiers whose car was commandeered alerted the authorities, and roadblocks were set up by the police on the anticipated route.
 At around 7:15 am, the gunmen crashed through a police roadblock near the Dimona–Yeruham junction, and began firing indiscriminately, with the police in pursuit.
 They shot at a mini-van carrying four schoolteachers, whose passengers managed to escape after their driver accelerated toward the gunmen.
 They also fired at a semi-trailer which was stopped on the highway by the shooting.
 At around 8:00 am, a bus carrying workers to their jobs at the Negev Nuclear Research Center near Dimona arrived at the scene, near the hilltop Bedouin village of Aroer.
 When the hijackers opened fire on the bus, the driver opened the door and some passengers managed to escape on foot.
 The hijackers took over the bus with 11 passengers still on board, including ten women and a man who had been unable to escape.